destyo/accident_prediction/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Project for our Machine Learning class at CUNEF, Madrid.
-Objective was to develop a prediction analysis based on machine learning models for the Canada Crash Accidents dataset, for which you can find the Kaggle competition here: https://www.kaggle.com/tbsteal/canadian-car-accidents-19942014
+The goal was to develop  an end-to-end machine learning project with the NCDB, for which you can find the Kaggle Dataset here: https://www.kaggle.com/tbsteal/canadian-car-accidents-19942014
 ### Built With

 * []() Jupyter Notebook